ainimarie/ainimarie.github.io/about.md

 ---

 layout: default
-title: About
+title: about

 ---

-# About page

-This page tells you a little bit about me.
+This page would tell you a little bit about me if I had written it